tmr08c/tmr08c.github.io/content/blog/2021/04/99-bottles-elixir/index.md

 Our final match for `do_something/1` is what to do when we run out of our beverage.
 In the song, the verse is usually about going to the store and buying some more.
 In our case, we will ask [José](https://github.com/josevalim), the alchemist that brought us the joyful Elixir language, to brew up some more of our elixirs of joy (the attempt at cleverness stops here).

-Despite having a vague function name and some potential duplication, I think this ends up being straightforward to follow.
+Despite having a vague function name and some potential duplication, I think the solution ends up being straightforward to follow.
 Let's go back to _99 Bottles of OOP_ to help us evaluate this claim.

 ## Concrete or Abstract